Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

 \subsection{Time order}

 The geodesics or domains of geodesics in a hierarchy $H$ satisfy a partial order $<_t$, called \emph{time order}.
-We refer to \cite[\S 4.6]{MM2} for the definition.
+We refer to \cite[\S 4.6]{MM00} for the definition.
 The idea comes from the observation that the vertices of a geodesic $g$ are linearly ordered: $v_i<v_j$ if $i<j$.
 Combining this observation with the subordinacy structure on $H$, one can try to order a pair of geodesics $h, h' \in H$.
-A simple situation is if $D(h)$ is a component domain of $(D(g),v_i)$ and $D(h')$ is a component domain of $(D(g),v_j)$, then $D(h) <_t D(h')$.
-If $D(h)$ and $D(h')$ are different components of $(D(g),v_i)$, then in fact they are not time-ordered.
-The situation gets more complicated if $h$ and $h'$ are not subordinate to the same geodesic $g$.
-An important fact is that if $D(h)$ and $D(h')$ interlock, then they must be time-ordered.
-If $D(h)$ and $D(h')$ are nested, then they cannot be time-ordered.
-The ambiguous case is when $D(h)$ and $D(h')$ are disjoint; sometimes they are time-ordered and sometimes not.
-The issue of disjoint domains will come up in this paper.
-We summarize the above results and state some useful consequences of time order.
+In the following, we summarize some main results and state some useful consequences of time order.

-\begin{theorem}[{\cite[Lemma 4.18 and 4.19]{MM2}}] There exists a relation $<_t$, called \emph{time-order}, on domains of geodesics in $H$ such that: \begin{itemize}
+\begin{theorem}[{\cite[Lemma 4.18 and 4.19]{MM00}}] There exists a relation $<_t$, called \emph{time-order}, on domains of geodesics in $H$ such that: \begin{itemize}

 \item The relation $<_t$ is a strict partial order.

 \item If $h$ and $h'$ are geodesics in $H$ such that $Y = D(h)$ and $Z = D(h')$ interlock, then either $Y <_t Z$ or $Z <_t Y$.

 \item If $Y \subset Z$, then $Y$ and $Z$ are not time-ordered.